Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![The Remote Desktop Connection warning dialog box displays with the Don\'t ask me again checkbox and the Yes button selected.](images/Lab-guide/image59.png "Remote Desktop Connection warning dialog box ")

-NOTE: When connecting to machines during this lab for the first time, you may encounter the same warnings etc. Follow these same steps to no longer receive those warnings as they do not apply to our setup.
+    > **Note**: When connecting to machines during this lab for the first time, you may encounter the same warnings etc. Follow these same steps to no longer receive those warnings as they do not apply to our setup.

 9. When logging on for the first time, you will see a prompt on the right asking about network discovery.
 Select **No**.